compintell/Mooncake.jl/docs/src/running_tests_locally.md

 # Running Tests Locally

 Mooncake.jl's test suite is fairly extensive.
-While you can use `Pkg.test` to run the test suite in the standard manner, this is not usually optimal in Mooncake.jl.
+While you can use `Pkg.test` to run the test suite in the standard manner, this is not usually optimal in Mooncake.jl, and will not run all of the tests.
 When editing some code, you typically only want to run the tests associated with it, not the entire test suite.

+## Main Testing Functionality

 Mooncake's tests are organised as follows:
 1. Things that are required for most / all test suites are loaded up in `test/front_matter.jl`.